aosabook/500lines/sampler/README.md

-The idea behind sampling is that we want to draw samples from a probability distribution, but we only have the *equation* of the distributions Probability Density Function (PDF), rather than an algorithm for actually drawing samples.
+The idea behind sampling is that we want to draw samples from a probability distribution, but we only have the *equation* of the distribution's Probability Density Function (PDF), rather than an algorithm for actually drawing samples.

 ## Rejection sampling